- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

 135g red quinoa,

-the category of “primal enough” and offers all the essential amino acids.
-Red pigments signify
+of “primal enough” and offers all the essential amino acids.
+Red pigments signify exciting

-exciting phytonutrients which is why we don’t go for the pale stuff.
-These non-fiber carbohydrates
+phytonutrients which is why we don’t go for the pale stuff.
+These non-fiber carbohydrates are

 days for obscure reasons).
 It has an excellent micronutrient profile, particularly in minerals, as well as a nutty, maply flavor